How to Overcome Self-Defeating Behaviors to Transform Life

 6. Self-Compassion

 Self-compassion is a vital element in overcoming self-defeating behaviors and sustaining personal growth.
-This means treating yourself with the same gentle understanding and support you would give a dear friend.
+This means extending the same kindness and support to yourself that you would provide to a good friend.
 This approach is crucial, especially when facing setbacks, as it helps maintain motivation and emotional well-being.

 Forgive Yourself